panzek/portfolio1-athol-fugard/README.md

         * Book covers were sourced and picked randomly from Google](https://www.google.com/search?q=athol+fugard)

     * All Images:
-        * [Convertio](https://convertio.co/) – used to convert the images from jpeg to webp format.
+        * [Convertio](https://convertio.co/) was used to convert the images from jpeg to webp format.
-        * [Tinypng](https://tinypng.com/) – used to reduce the WEBP file size.
+        * [Tinypng](https://tinypng.com/) was used to reduce the WEBP file size.

 * Acknowledgements
-    * [Akshat Garg]( https://github.com/akshatnitd), my [Code Institute](https://github.com/Code-Institute-Org) mentor, for his patience and care, and for being awesome with his supervision.
+    * [Akshat Garg](https://github.com/akshatnitd), my [Code Institute](https://github.com/Code-Institute-Org) mentor, for his patience and care, and for being awesome with his supervision.
     * To Student care team for reaching out and checking that I was getting on well with the course.
     * To all those who contributed to different discussions in Slack, especially “Project Portfolio 1”, “Peer Code Review”, and 2022 Cohort Class channels that I visited regularly.
 Your numerous questions, answers to those questions, and comments on wide range of coding concerns provided insights, pointers, and motivation.